 Every decision we make is influenced by our emotions.
-Subliminally, our actions are affected by nuances we may not even be perceiving with our rational brain: the lighting in a room, the smells around us, or the feeling we get when we see a particular image or read a certain word.
+Subliminally, our actions are affected by nuances we may not even be perceived with our rational brain: the lighting in a room, the smells around us, or the feeling we get when we see a particular image or read a certain word.
 While phrases like “subliminal messaging” and “emotional influencing” may sound sneaky, marketers actually use these psychological concepts ethically and respectfully to communicate a vision to people.

 And really, what makes marketing so enjoyable is the challenge of figuring out what will really light up your target audience and resonate with them!